it-at-m/Praktikumsplaner/doc/src/documentation/architecture/configuration.md

-# configuration
+# Configuration

-Besides the spring configuration properties we created some for our own.
+Besides the spring configuration properties, we created some of our own.

 All our properties are located in `application.yml` and start with `app`.

-## frontend
+## Frontend

-The configuration is splitted into separate files:
+The configuration is split into separate files:
 - `application-routing.yml` ... contains the route definitions for the gateway
 - `application-security.yml` ... contains the configuration for security